 Nonetheless, the vaccine stimulated a strong response from his immune system.
 The doctor is now considered immune from the deadly virus.

-The treatment is at the center of a new study published today in The Journal of the American Medical Association.
+The treatment is at the center of a new study published today in

 While researchers have yet to determine the safety and efficacy of the VSVΔG-ZEBOV vaccine, they say this patient’s experience shows promise for the future of Ebola treatment research.